nicolacimmino/PLC-14500/assembler/programmers_guide.md

 * A two floors goods lift, with UP/DOWN buttons, sensors to ensure the doors are closed and floor switches
 * A motor START/STOP controller with a overcurrent protection switch that will prevent restarting the motor for a certain time if triggered
+* A delayed on timer for a bathroom fan, so that the fan only starts after some delay after the lights are on